-An attractive, simple Shino low-fired pottery dish with flat, scraped foot, also with a glaze swipe and impressed two character mark within cartouche.
+An attractive, simple Shino low-fired pottery dish with oatmeal colored glaze, flat, Oribe manner scraped foot, also with a glaze swipe and impressed two character mark within cartouche.
 The rim and a boat decoration accented with brushed iron oxide.
 Good condition.
 Edo period.
 Diameter, about 8 1/2 inches

 A Hirado blue and white porcelain bowl.
 Dragon decoration on the interior center.
 Flowerhead in mokkogata reserves decoration along the interior below the rim with pale iron oxide wash.
 Intricate dragon and phoenix decoration around the exterior.
 The unglazed bottom and foot with the smooth biscuit characteristic of the kiln.
 Taisho period.
 Good condition.
 Diameter, 5 1/2 inches.
 Height, 2 1:8 inches.